derision-test/glock/README.md

 clock.Now() // returns Feb 13, 1989
 ```

-The `Advance` method will also trigger a value on the channels created by the `After` and `Ticker` functions.
+The `Advance` method will also trigger a value on the channels created by the `After` and `Ticker` functions, if enough virtual time has elapsed for the events to fire.

 ```go
 clock := glock.NewMockClockAt(time.Unix(603288000, 0))